[CELLiST] 배지 사용에 필수적인 보충제

 Background

-the growth and protein production of cells that have high energy requirements and high protein production.
-It is an
+L-glutamine is an essential amino acid often used to support the growth of CHO cell cultures.
+Glutamine supports the growth and protein production of cells that have high energy requirements and high protein production.
+It is an essential nitrogen source for buildign upmolecules such as nucleotides,

-concentrations can be detrimental to culture growth (See ‘Note on Toxic Byproducts’ on Pg.
+production of ammonia, which at high concentrations can be detrimental to culture growth (See ‘Note on Toxic Byproducts’ on Pg.
 3).

 Effect of L-Glutamine Supplementation on Growth and Productivity

-The graphs below present growth profiles in terms of viable cell density (VCD), as well as productivity (protein titer),
+The graphs below present growth profiles in terms of viable cell density (VCD), as well as productivity (protein titer), for two cell lines, CHO-K1 and

-growth phase within the two weeks of culture.
+two weeks of culture.
 Correspondingly, the amount of protein produced is greatly

-influenced by the culture growth, as can be seen on the top right-side graph: protein titer at Day 9 is over 3 times
+influenced by the culture growth, as can be seen on the top right-side graph: protein titer at Day 9 is over 3 times higher when L-glutamine was supplemented compared to the case with no glutamine addition.
+In the case

-DG44 cell line (bottom graphs), although the effect of L-glutamine supplementation is less substantial, it did allow
+DG44 cell line (bottom graphs), although the effect of L-glutamine supplementation is less substantial, it did allow quicker transition to

-quicker transition to exponential growth phase, and the overall protein titer was increased by ~20% (2 mM)
+exponential growth phase, and the overall protein titer was increased by ~20% (2 mM)

-compared to the case of no glutamine addition (lower-right graph).
-It is also important to note that supplementing
+compared to the case of no glutamine addition (lower-right

-too much L-glutamine can be detrimental to culture growth, as seen in the top-left graph for CHO-K1 line: optimal
+too much L-glutamine can be detrimental to culture growth, as seen in the top-left graph for

 growth was observed for 2 mM L-glutamine, while larger doses led to earlier decrease in cell density.